Chapter 19.30

 19.30.120 Nonconforming water quality improvements.

-This section sets forth the standards when and under what circumstances a structure, improvement, development, or property that does not conform to the development regulations in FWRC Title 16 relating to water quality must be brought into compliance with the development regulations in FWRC Title 16 pertaining to water quality.
+This section sets forth the standards when and under what circumstances a subject property that does not conform to the development regulations in FWRC Title 16 relating to water quality must be brought into compliance.

 (a) Redevelopment which involves the creation or addition of impervious surfaces having an area of 5,000 square feet or more;